Douaa1819/CineStar/README.md

  - For user access, visit the homepage and either sign up or log in using Google or Facebook.
  - For administrative access, log in with an Administrator account to manage films and reservations.

-### Contributing:
- We welcome contributions to enhance the project!
-To contribute:

-### Fork the repository.

-### Create a new branch with your feature or bug fix:
-git checkout -b feature-name

-### Commit your changes:
-git commit -m "Add new feature"

-### Push the changes to your fork:
-git push origin feature-name

-# Open a pull request.

 ### Collaborators: